merklejerk/send-tokens/README.md

 #### toWallet()
-Another exposed library function is `toWallet()`, which returns an address and private key pair from a private key, mnemonic, or keystore.
+Another exposed library function is `toWallet()`, which returns an address & private key pair from a private key, mnemonic, or keystore.
 Below are the full options.

 ```js